Thomas E. Lombardi

-Mr. Lombardi has been included on the 2012 and 2013 lists of Southern California Super Lawyers.
+Mr. Lombardi has been included on the lists of Southern California Super Lawyers from 2012-2017.

 He is an active member of the California State Bar Real Property Section as well as the Los Angeles County Bar Association of Real Property Section.
 He is also a recognized member of the Multi-Million Dollar Advocates Forum.
 Mr. Lombardi has been quoted in publications on topics affecting the real estate industry and has written articles disseminated in various trade and legal publications.

 - Defense of a suit for rescission of a sale filed against client, who purchased a business and its real estate assets.
 The action was tried before a jury.
 Prevailed on the action, including an award against seller for 100 percent of client’s attorneys’ fees.
 Prevailed on two appeals with the court awarding client attorneys’ fees for the defense of the appeals.

 - Prosecution of case against an industrial tenant and its unauthorized subtenant after a large default.
 The subtenant, a commercial tire importer, denied it occupied the space relying on a warehouse agreement with the tenant for the storage of its inventory.
 At trial, the court found the subtenant’s use was not of the nature of a warehouse agreement, but a sublease without authorization.
 Client prevailed against both tenant and subtenant and awarded damages for back rent to client against subtenant, who was the only collectible party.
 Subtenant paid the judgment.